 The first you've already accomplished by viewing this webinar.
-Next, you want to choose the grant program and goal that best goes with your proposal idea.
+Next, you want to choose the grant program, goal, and objective that best aligns with your proposal idea.
+Schedule time with an IMLS Program Officer to help refine your ideas and submit a draft.

-Some other tips are that you should read through the funded preliminary proposal narratives from last year to get some ideas of what was successful and how they used the limited two-pages of space; articulate your project goals as quickly as possible in the preliminary proposal; include a budget paragraph; and be sure you are submitting all the completed and required documents in pdf format.
+Some other tips are that you should read through a few of the funded preliminary proposal narratives from previous years to get some ideas of what was successful and how they used the limited two-pages of space; articulate your project goals as quickly as possible in the preliminary proposal; include a budget paragraph; and be sure you are submitting all the completed and required documents in pdf format.